Turn Back the Hands of Time

-"Turn Back the Hands of Time" is a song recorded by American R&B singer Tyrone Davis.
-It was co-written by Jack Daniels and Bonnie Thompson and produced by Willie Henderson.
+"Turn Back the Hands of Time" is a song recorded by the American R&B singer Tyrone Davis.
+It was co-written by Jack Daniels and Johnny Moore a.k.a.
+John Edward Moore (credited to Moore’s girlfriend at the time, Bonnie Thompson) and produced by Willie Henderson.

 "Turn Back the Hands of Time" was released as a single in February 1970 and became Davis's second major hit, spending two weeks at number one on Billboard's R&B Singles chart and reaching number three on its Pop chart.
 The single was also certified gold by the RIAA for sales of one million copies.
-"Turn Back the Hands of Time" is from the album of the same name that MTV says "ranks among the best soul LP's of its time".
+"Turn Back the Hands of Time" is from the album of the same name that MTV says "ranks among the best soul LPs of its time".
+Bruce Springsteen covered the song in his 2022 studio album, Only the Strong Survive.

 Background

-Daniels and Thompson wrote "Turn Back the Hands of Time" based on relationship problems Daniels was having at the time.
+Daniels and Moore wrote "Turn Back the Hands of Time" based on relationship problems Moore was having at the time.
 Daniels had co-written Davis's 1968 hit "Can I Change My Mind" and the recording session for "Turn Back the Hands of Time" included some of the same musicians from that session.